csbridge/csbridge2020/README.md

 </div>
 ```

 The script that handles this functionality is in `docs/js/index.js`.
+However, this is the _obfuscated version_.
+The normal version can be found in `js/index.js`.
+If you change this file, you can re-obfuscate it and copy the obfuscated version into `docs/js/index.js` by running `npm run obfuscate`.

 ## Handling Student Submissions